Book Cover

 A Mysterious Map

 Visit Colonial Williamsburg and be sure to bring a copy of the mysterious piece of cartography known as “The Frenchman”s Map.”
 Did Thomas Jefferson himself have a hand in its design?
-Do the scribbles in the margins–long dismissed his historians as “graffiti”–actually involve sacred geometry that links Williamsburg to another revolutionary city?
-Bonus: Note the clear symbol of Freemasonry–the compass and the square–encompassing the entire old campus of The College of William and Mary.
+Do the scribbles in the margins–long dismissed by historians as drunken “graffiti”–actually involve sacred geometry that links Williamsburg to another revolutionary city?
+Bonus: Note on the far left side of the image the clear symbol of Freemasonry–the compass and the square–encompassing the entire old campus of The College of William and Mary.

 The Frenchman’s Map